 Inversion of either mass changes or vertical compaction/extension is in Attrack done by Tikhonov regularization.
 The number of stations is less (or much less) than the number of cells in the reservoir model.
 Inversions will have a much larger number of unknows than number of equations, and the (unconstrained) problem is ill-posed.
-The solution is constrained by the reservoir top and bottom bounding surfaces, within which changes can occur.
+This is also due to the smoothing effect of Newton’s law.
+The solution is stabilized by the Tikhonov smoothing parameter, and further constrained by the reservoir top and bottom bounding surfaces, within which changes can occur.
 The minimum and maximum value allowed in each cell can be limited by the user.

 Tikhonov linear inversion of the subsidence data at Midgard (D in the figure above) clearly indicated the location of a sealing fault.